 - 16. Head to the American Association of Woodturners

-Here are the top 16 things to do in St. Paul, MN
+Here are the top 16 things to do in Saint Paul, Minnesota

 If you are traveling with kids or have history enthusiasts with you, the best thing to do in Saint Paul is to head to the Minnesota History Center.
 It lies very close to the Capitol Buildings and boasts 4,000 square meters of space.